{Programme}

 H01: Carmel: Development of the Tradition H08: The Compiegne Martyrs: Died by Guillotine July 17th 1794

-H04: The Carmelite Charism: Exploring the Biblical Roots H09: The History of Carmelite Devotion
+H04: Carmel and the Biblical Tradition H09: The History of Carmelite Devotion

 H06: The Historical Founders of the Carmelites H10: Church History: Early to Medieval Period